-Map Manager: Shows the downloaded map versions and allows you to download additional maps (Managing Maps, page 92).

-Map Theme: Sets the map to display data optimized for your activity type (Map Themes, page 94).

-Color Mode: Sets the map colors to either a white or black background for daytime or nighttime visibility.
-The Auto option adjusts the map colors based on the time of day.

-Orientation: Sets the orientation of the map.
+- Map Manager: Shows the downloaded map versions and allows you to download additional maps (Managing Maps, page 112). - Map Theme: Sets the map to display data optimized for your activity type (Map Themes, page 113). - Color Mode: Sets the map colors to either a white or black background for daytime or nighttime visibility.
+The Auto option adjusts the map colors based on the time of day. - NOTE: This feature is only available for tactix 7 AMOLED models. - Orientation: Sets the orientation of the map.
 The North Up option shows north at the top of the screen.
 The Track Up option shows your current direction of travel at the top of the screen.